MaryDonovanMartello/MaryDonovanMartello.github.io/_posts/2020-08-03-DataPreparation.md

 * Rename columns to be make consistent for merging with other data frames
 * Strip string representation of numbers of dollar signs and letters
 * Replace symbols with integers
-* Convert data types from strings to floats”
+* Convert data types from strings to floats
 * Convert date formats

 ### Part 3 – API Source